– a gift closet.

 Instead of regretfully putting the toy back, get it anyway!
 Take it home, and put it in a closet.
 You’ve officially begun your gift closet!

 The beautiful thing about the gift closet is that it doesn’t require any extra work to create, but it will definitely save you a lot of stress!
-The next time you are invited to your spouse’s co-worker’s wife’s baby shower at the last minute, you’ll have a closet that has some bottles, baby clothes, and infant toys you can wrap and take!
+The next time someone invites you to your spouse’s co-worker’s wife’s baby shower at the last minute, you’ll have a closet that has some bottles, baby clothes, and infant toys you can wrap and take!

 (Or in our case today, the next time someone shows up for a Christmas gift exchange at your house with an extra child, you’ll be able to quickly grab a DIY model of the solar system from the closet so they won’t feel left out.)